Transperineal ultrasound assessment- A visual tool to help train your pelvic floor

 Transperineal ultrasound provides a picture of your pelvic floor muscles as they are actually working.
 The Ultrasound can be done across the lower tummy or from the perineum (the area in men and women between bladder exit and back passage).
 Pelvic floor Physiotherapists are trained to image the pelvic floor via the perineum.
 This approach gives you detailed information about your muscle function.

-NOTE, 60 PERCENT OF PEOPLE WHO READ HOW TO CONTRACT THEIR PELVIC FLOOR WILL GET IT WRONG.
-This has been proven in several studies.
+NOTE, IT HAS BEEN SHOWN THAT 60% OF PEOPLE WHO JUST READ INFORMATION FROM A LEAFLET ABOUT HOW TO CONTRACT THEIR PELVIC FLOOR WILL GET IT WRONG.
 So, ultrasound feedback is a fantastic, non-invasive tool to help you get it right.